SalVN/northcoders-news-front-end/README.md

 1. Install dependencies

-After cloning the project from Github, use npm or yarn to install the dependencies on your machine.
+After cloning the project into a new file from from [Github](https://github.com/SalVN/w10-northcoders-news), use npm or yarn to install the dependencies on your machine.

 ```
 npm install